-It’s always the right time for a burst of vibrant color, and this styled shoot from Lisa Blume Photography and Elizabeth Duncan Events packs a seriously colorful punch.
+It’s always the right time for a burst of vibrant color, and this styled shoot from Lisa Blume Photography, Elizabeth Duncan Events, and Amaryllis packs a seriously colorful punch.
 The talented team put together beautiful scenes inspired by high fashion and runway trends, including bold hues, velvet, exaggerated bows, and metallic geometric details.
 This is one we’ll definitely be loving all year long!

 Today’s inspiration shoot could best be summed up as “timeless traditional with a modern twist.”
 A talented team of vendors including Candice Adelle Photography, L.Havard Events, Social Supply Design and Decor, and Sidra Forman all came together to create a lush scene with a classic aesthetic but with updated accents, such as a table frame with hanging lights, a painted backdrop for a beverage display, and a dreamy bouquet full of the freshest colors in the wedding world.
 Let’s jump in!